DezziDez/Potentulus/src/site/notes/Skills and Talents/Ability Skills/Vital.md

 Rank 6 (Refresh, Half-Rest)
 	- Changes rank 1: Your hit points are 8 points higher.
 	- If you were to hit 0 hit points, you are reduced to 1 hit point instead.
-This is refreshed on a Half-Rest